eevenden/Analysis_of_Carbon_Recovery_following_Fires_in_the_Apalachicola_NF/README.md

 Because there is little difference between the linear and polynomial models of aboveground biomass and burn scar age for both Moderate and Severe burns, I would advise using the linear regression results to analyze this relationship because it provides the simplest explanation of how aboveground biomass changes following a fire event.

+The results of both linear and polynomial regressions used to model the relationship between net ecosystem productivity and burn scar age are below.
+For Moderate burns, the linear regression has an R-square of .02 while the linear regression has an R-square of .01.

 **Moderate Burns - Net Ecosystem Productivity**

 *Linear Regression Results*
 <p align="left">
   <img src="https://user-images.githubusercontent.com/54719919/84541012-84cfcd80-acc4-11ea-8561-f1afb823aaa2.png">
 </p>
 *Polynomial Regression Results*
 <p align="left">
   <img src="https://user-images.githubusercontent.com/54719919/84541013-84cfcd80-acc4-11ea-843c-427f66798d2d.png">
 </p>

 **Severe Burns - Net Ecosystem Productivity**